 We maintain trusts associated with certain nonqualified supplemental pension plans.
-The fair values of the trust assets are based on daily quoted prices in an active market and are included on our consolidated balance sheets in other assets.
+The fair values of the trust assets are based on daily quoted prices in an active market, which represent the net asset values of the shares held in the trusts, and are included on our consolidated balance sheets in other assets.
 Debt securities are accounted for as available-for-sale securities, and changes in fair value are reported in other comprehensive income.
 Changes in the fair value of available-for-sale equity securities in the trust assets are recognized through earnings.